-One of the hallmarks of a Hutchison girl is a genuine interest in giving back to the community and having a meaningful impact on others.
+One of the hallmarks of a Hutchison girl is a genuine interest in connecting with the community and having a meaningful impact on others.
 Servant leadership is an important aspect of the Hutchison experience.

 Hutchison Serves connects classroom learning with service in the real world.
 Girls will discover that the concepts and ideas they are discussing in the classroom, whether in their history, science, or English classes, have relationships to issues in the community.
 Girls in all school divisions, from Early Childhood to Upper School, work on developmentally appropriate service learning activities and topics.
 Older girls are encouraged to take part in hands-on service opportunities on campus and in the community.
 Hutchison Serves seeks to empower students to make a difference in the lives of others, both locally and globally, inspire them to be change agents in their communities, and instill a lifelong interest in philanthropy.